WhenDustSettles/Meltwater-Winter-2019/Web Scraping Tasks/OYO Rooms Review Extractor/README.md

-Review Extractor for OYO Rooms, one of the clients of Meltwater.
+Review Extractor for OYO Rooms, one of the clients(hopefully by now) of Meltwater.